David Twersky (Skverer Rebbe): As Grand Rabbi

 In April 1968, following his father's death, Twersky assumed the leadership of New Square, and of Skverer Hasidim worldwide.
 According to The Jewish Daily Forward, most New Square residents "revere their rebbe as a Saint, and look to him for guidance on all issues", showing their devotion, singing and praying at his weekly "tish".
 The Forward also reports that Twersky lights his Hanukkah candles on a large sterling silver menorah that a wealthy follower bought him.
-He exerts authority through a body of about 15 persons appointed by him, known as "the Kehilla".
+He exerts authority through a body of about fifteen persons appointed by him, known as "the Kehilla".

+In November of 2021, Twersky hosted Russia's Chief Rabbi Berel Lazar and Iran's Chief Rabbi Yehuda Gerami at his home to learn about Jewish life in Iran and Chabad's ongoing involvement in support of that community.
+In January 2024, Twersky organized a trip to Krakow in order to raise money towards the building of a new grand synagogue in New Square.
+Two hundred community members pledging $100,000 each signed up for the trip.

 Political influence

 As in many Hasidic communities, the community in New Square tends to exercise its voting power as a bloc, under the guidance of the Grand Rabbi.
 He usually supports incumbents or those likely to win, putting the community in a good position to receive government support.

 In 1992, New Square voted 822 for President George Bush, to 93 for Bill Clinton.
 In 1996, voters supported President Clinton over Bob Dole, 1,110 to 31.
 In 1994, voters backed Mario Cuomo against George Pataki, 907 to 63, and in 1998, voters backed Governor Pataki over Democrat Peter Vallone, 1,132 to 8.
-In November 2000, vice president Al Gore received more votes than George W. Bush, 1,388 to 25, after Mr. Gore visited Twersky in February of the year.
+In November 2000, vice president Al Gore received more votes than George W. Bush, 1,388 to 25, after the former visited Twersky in February of the year.
 During the 2000 Senate campaign, First Lady Hillary Clinton visited Rabbi Twersky and his wife in New Square, while running for the U.S. Senate, and received nearly 100 percent of the local vote.
 Twersky was invited to the White House in December 2000 (Hanukkah 5761), and secured commutations for the criminal sentences of four Skver Hasidim, who had been convicted of defrauding the government of more than 30 million dollars to benefit the educational institutions of New Square.

+Attitude towards sexual abuse cases

+Twersky has been accused by multiple community members of dismissing out of hand allegations of sexual abuse of children allegedly committed by other community members.
+In one instance of this, upon being informed of a case of ongoing sexual abuse having been perpetrated on a victim by his teacher for five years, Twersky replied in איך וויס נישט, און איך גלייב נישט! (lit.
+'I don't know it, and I don't believe it!')
+Another abuse victim who sought his council, said he told her, "[D]on't ever tell anyone you spoke to me about it!!!"